vavyskov/docker-compose/stack-project-template/README.md

 Sendmail (webové prostředí + SSH klient):
 - `echo -e "Subject: Testing" | msmtp --debug -t user@domain.com`
 - `echo -e "Subject: Test Mail\r\n\This is a test mail.
 Did you receive an email?" | msmtp --debug --from from@yourdomain.com -t to@someone.com`
 - `php -r "mail('to@domain.com','Test Mail from PHP', 'This is a test mail from PHP.
-Did you receive an email?');"`
+Did you receive an email?', 'From: from@domain.com');"`

 Kontrola požadavků:
 - `wp package install git@github.com:johnbillion/ext.git`